NEONScience/NEON-Data-Skills/tutorials/R/api-token/api-token.md

     # For Mac/Linux:
     Sys.getenv("HOME")

-Check the directory to see if you already have a `.Renviron` file, **using the file browse pane in RStudio**.
+Check the home directory to see if you already have a `.Renviron` file, **using the file browse pane in RStudio**.
 Files that begin with `.` are hidden by default, but RStudio recognizes files that begin with `.R` and displays them.

 <figure>
 	<a href="{{ site.baseurl }}/images/NEON-api-token/R-environ-file-browse.png">